-I. The magician starts by laying cockatoo or rhino feathers in the shape a flying bird on the ground.
-Next to it places his kimagl kombugl, his magic cockatoo or rhino feathers in the shape of a flying bird on the ground.
-Next to it he stone.
+I. The magician starts by laying cockatoo or rhino feathers in the shape of a flying bird on the ground.
+Next to it he places his kimagl kombugl, his magic stone.

 II.
 While his biological body is lying down as if intoxicated and guarded by another man, the soul (note -- outgoing double) flies away in the form of a kuglame (white cockatoo) or kauglia (hornbill).